Skip to Main Content

 When it's time to share your OER project you will need somewhere to host it.
 This allows other educators to find and build on your materials.

-University of Tasmania Institutional Repository
+University of Tasmania Research Repository

 Check to see if your open educational materials can be hosted on our own platform for UTAS staff outputs.
 Contact oa.repository@utas.edu.au for more information and guidance.